LifeFone Medical Alert System Cost and Value in 2025

 We’d recommend LifeFone if:

 • You live an active lifestyle: Medical alert systems aren’t just for homebodies!
 In the U.S., more than 3 million seniors own a medical device,2 and they’re not all staying home.
-Cellular-based systems, like LifeFone’s VIP Active®, are a great way for older adults to take help with them wherever they go.
+Cellular-based systems, such as LifeFone’s VIP Active, are a great way for older adults to have help available wherever they go.

-• You’re more at risk of a fall: Each year, more than 1 in 4 adults age 65 and older fall, resulting in 3 million admissions to the emergency room for fall injuries.3 LifeFone offers automatic fall detection for $5 per month, so seniors can be prepared in the event they fall.
+• You’re more at risk of a fall: Each year, more than 1 in 4 adults ages 65 or older fall, resulting in 3 million admissions to the emergency room for fall injuries.3 LifeFone offers automatic fall detection for $5 per month, so seniors can be prepared if they fall.

-• You are budget-conscious: LifeFone offers plenty of affordable services, the choice between monthly, quarterly, and annual payment plans, and there are no equipment or activation fees.
+• You are budget-conscious: LifeFone offers plenty of affordable services; a choice of monthly, quarterly or annual payment plans; and no equipment or activation fees.

 • You want add-ons: The company offers many different accessories and tools, from vanity pendants to medication reminders to check-in calls.
 Just be wary: Accessory prices can add up quickly.